sagattyy/GTASA-BrazilianDub/README.md

-# **GTA SA Dubbing**
+# **What is this project?**
- Dubbing GTA San Andreas with pedestrian voicelines from other games
+ We are dubbing GTA San Andreas with brazilian portuguese voicelines from other games